medizininformatik-initiative/dup-control/README.md

 ### Working Directory

 Choose a working directory from where you will execute dupctl commands.
-This is very important, as dupctl uses the current working directory (cwd) to store results from the executed workpackages and to find the dupctl config.
+This is very important, as dupctl uses the current working directory (cwd) to store results from the executed dups and to find the dupctl config.

 ### Create dupctl Config